UbiquityRobotics/learn/quick_start/camera_sensor/installation.md

 The cables from the camera/IR LED wings are atached to the circuit board.

 ![sonar ](a9.jpg)

+The sonar sensors do not require the IR pakage to work, simply install the 4 standoff without the IR circuit board.

 ![sonar ](a10.jpg)

+The Sonar package is attached to the standoffs with 4 M3 Allen head screws.

 ![sonar cable ](a11.jpg)

+Last step is attache the 50 pin ribbon cable.

 ![Cover](a12.jpg)

+Lastly attach the cover plate with 6 M6 screws.
+HOORAY!

+Note: on testing the camera.
+If you find that fiducial follow or waypoint navigation isn't working, you need a quick way to test the camera.  if yu can open a ssh session to the robot, try the following command:

+raspistill -o test.jpg

+If you don't get an error message, you have a good camera.
+An error message indicates the camera is not being detected by the RPi, this is usually due to a poor cable connection or lees likely a bad camera.